Avian Photography

 The online version of the article used the sunrise photo for the article entitled:

-“White Pelicans in Quesel Still on the B.C.
+“White Pelicans in Quesnel Still on the B.C.
 Endangered Species List”

 Read full article here